rasmus-kirk/halo/documents/thesis/04-ivc/03-ivc-construction.md

 The $(\PlonkProver, \PlonkVerifier)$ pair are the same as those defined in the previous section.
 The $\PlonkVerifierFast$, however, is almost the same as $\PlonkVerifier$, but without the $\PCDLCheck$ performed on the instances!
-Instead, the instances can be checked seperately by the
+Instead, the instances can be checked separately by the
 $\ASDLVerifier$, which lets us define the IVC-circuit, using only sub-linear operations.